-- 1. EPA methods 200.7 or 200.8 (or the most current versions) shall be used for analyses of all metals except for total mercury. - 2.
+- 1. EPA methods 200.7 or 200.8 (or the most current versions) shall be used for analyses of all metals except for total mercury [40 CFR 136; NCGS 143-215.63]. - 2.
 All effluent samples for all external outfalls shall be taken at the most accessible location after the final treatment but prior to discharge to waters of the U.S. (40 CFR 122.41(j)). - 3.
-The term low volume waste sources means wastewater from all sources except thouse for which specific limitations are otherwise established in this part (40 CFR 423.11 (b)). - 4.
-The term chemical metal cleaning waste means any wastewater resulting from cleaning any metal process equipment with chemical compounds, including, but not limited to, boiler tube cleaning (40 CFR 423.11 (c)). - 5.
-The term metal cleaning waste means any wastewater resulting from cleaning [with or without chemical cleaning compounds] any metal process equipment including, but not limited to, boiler tube cleaning, boiler fireside cleaning, and air preheater cleaning (40 CFR 423.11 (d)). - 6.
-For all outfalls where the flow measurement is to be "estimated" the estimate can be done by using calibrated V-notch weir, stop-watch and graduated cylinder, or other method approved by the Division. - 7.
-During normal operations removing of the free water above the settled wet ash layer shall not involve mechanical disturbance of the ash.
+The term low volume waste sources refers to wastewater from all sources except those for which specific limitations are otherwise established in this part (40 CFR 423.11 (b)). - 4.
+The term chemical metal cleaning waste refers to any wastewater resulting from cleaning any metal process equipment with chemical compounds, including, but not limited to, boiler tube cleaning (40 CFR 423.11 (c)). - 5.
+The term metal cleaning waste refers to any wastewater resulting from cleaning [with or without chemical cleaning compounds] any metal process equipment including, but not limited to, boiler tube cleaning, boiler fireside cleaning, and air preheater cleaning (40 CFR 423.11 (d)). - 6.
+For all outfalls where the flow measurement is to be "estimated" the estimate can be done by using calibrated V-notch weir, stop-watch and graduated cylinder, or other method approved by the Division [40 CFR 122.43]. - 7.
+During normal operations removing of the free water above the settled wet ash layer shall not involve mechanical disturbance of the ash [40 CFR 122.43].

-A. (29.)
-COPPER(Cu), ARSENIC(As), and SELENIUM(Se) COMPLIANCE SCHEDULE (Outfall 008)
+A. (21.)
+COPPER (Cu), ARSENIC (As), and SELENIUM (Se) COMPLIANCE SCHEDULE (Outfall 008)